 In reading through the multiplication-related blog postings of others while pondering multiplication and division as inverse operations, I came across Keith Devlin’s articles (original, follow-up, more, most recent), which led me to wonder about my own concept (or lack thereof) of multiplication.

 I have a vague recollection of learning multiplication tables from flash-cards at home.
 When I could not remember a particular product, I would figure it out via the repeated addition model.
-So, I think my primary concept of multiplication (even today) uses the Continue reading Multiplication
+So, I think my primary concept of multiplication (even today) uses the repeated addition model.
+This is probably due to two factors: being taught that way and the inherent appeal of, as Mr. Devlin put it, “reducing all of arithmetic to addition” (describing all arithmetic operations as being tied back to addition in a strong way).

 as being something different than

-Yet, if I ask “what operation connects the “3” to the “x”, most students will think a second and respond “multiplication”.
+Yet, when asked “what operation connects the “3” to the “x”, most will think a second and respond “multiplication”.
 So, they can figure out what it stands for – but they do not perceive it that way initially.